 - Developing and implementing procedures for monitoring and for documentation

 - Reviewing, analyzing and submitting proposals in alignment with business objectives

 - Proposing budgets to management, allocating resources, and hiring and training staff

 - Negotiating contracts with consultants and vendors

 Systems engineers work in three areas, defined by the Systems Engineering Body of Knowledge (SeBoK) as Product Systems Engineering (PSE), Enterprise Systems Engineering (ESE) and Service Systems Engineering (SSE).
-To realize and maintain a successful system, according to INCOSE, engineers lead a non-sequential, dynamic process composed of seven elements known by the acronym SIMILAR.
-SIMILAR can be summarized as: State the Problem, Investigate alternatives, Model the system, Integrate, Launch the system, Assess performance, and Re-evaluate.
+To realize and maintain a successful system, according to INCOSE, engineers lead a non-sequential, dynamic process composed of seven elements known by the acronym SIMILAR:

-Industries that employ systems engineers include aerospace, military defense, civil engineering, manufacturing, software development, and electronics.
+Among the industries that employ systems engineers are aerospace, military defense, civil engineering, manufacturing, software development and electronics.

 - Serving as the interface for all parties involved in a project

 - Overseeing the design and development of a system, including the creation and use of models and simulations and the final evaluation process

 - Coordinating efforts to launch, market and support the project